KatroxF/ml-insurance-predictor-fastapi/README.md

 # 🚀 Insurance Risk Prediction System (Full Stack + ML)

-A full-stack web application that predicts insurance costs using a machine learning model.
+A full-stack web application that helps users estimate and understand their insurance costs in advance, using a machine learning model with explainability to support better financial planning.

 Users can securely sign up, log in, and get real-time predictions along with explainability of how each feature affects the result.

 ---